pavelvasev/qml_movie_maker/README.md

 # todo and ideas
 * convert to html-based app (e.g. include qmlweb in repo).
-* add `append` method to append not urls (data urls), but say files or blobs.
-Or is it better to make another methods for these data types?
-* maybe change `append` to process many images. in that case, only 1 reply should be sent?
 * add viewer.html for output zip, to see images with some simple slider.
 * optimize memory, including revokeObjectURL().
 * accept "string annotation" parameter via postMessage. this will allow to add things like "t=10".
 (but probably this should be rendered right in client).
 * maybe allow user to add text annotations to all images together.

+# done
+* add `append` method to append not urls (data urls), but say files or blobs.
+Or is it better to make another methods for these data types?
+* maybe change `append` to process many images. in that case, only 1 reply should be sent?

 2015-2021 (c) Pavel Vasev